danvonk/danvonk.github.io/posts/2025-02-27-venice-offseason.md

 you can't even open your umbrella.

-![View across the lagoon from St. Mark's Square](/images/DSCF8495.JPG "View across the lagoon from St. Mark's Square")
+![View across the lagoon from St. Mark's Square](/images/DSCF8495.JPG "View across the lagoon from St. Mark's Square.")

 Most of the signs in Venice lead to St. Mark's Square and after some fruitful accidental circumnavigation of the districts, so did I. This was another